proses92/java-bootcamp/README.md

 ## Commit:

-Commit your practice code, whatever you have achieved.
+Commit your practice code, whatever you have accomplished.

 → [index](#index)